WendySanarwanto/bitcoincoid-ts/README.md

 ## How to run the system test of this library ?

 * Get the Bitcoin.co.id's API Key & Secret Key from your Bitcoin.co.id's account page.
-Then, export them as environment variables in your machine.
-Example:
+Then, export them as environment variables in your machine, as in the following code:

   ```bash
     export BCI_AK=yourbitcoincoidApiKey